-The Norse Gods of Richard Wagner’s RING come to Earth for an epic evening of big voices, heavenly music, fantastic deities, and fabulous feasting!
-Dine and dance like the gods and goddesses of opera to celebrate the 2018 launch of Pittsburgh Festival Opera’s Ring Cycle.
+The Norse Gods of Richard Wagner’s RING came to Earth for an epic evening of big voices, heavenly music, fantastic deities, and fabulous feasting!
+Guests dined and danced like gods and goddesses of opera, celebrating the 2018 launch of Pittsburgh Festival Opera’s Ring Cycle.

 Saturday May 5, 2018

 Those in attendance enjoyed a program of short selections from The Ring and other light operatic offerings, presented by guest artists Jeremy Galyon, Ryan Milstead, and Emily Hopkins.
 Master of Ceremonies Brian Edward (host of 'Burgh Vivant) presented an array of tempting packages in the silent and live auctions.
 After dinner, guests danced the night away to the sounds of Miguel Sague III & Guaracha.

 Hors d’oeuvres, Cocktails (one included), Wine-Tasting by Dreadnought Wines, and Silent Auction

 Musical program featured Pittsburgh Festival Opera singers Jeremy Galyon, Ryan Milstead, and Emily Hopkins in short selections from The Ring and other light operatic offerings.

 View dinner menu